vutuv/vutuv/README.md

 connect to other others by browsing to their page e.g. http://localhost:4000/users/1 and click on the "Follow" button.

+To view the admin control panel, you'll need to flag your account as an admin.
+This can be done with the following sql query:
+`update users set administrator = true where id = <user_id>;` replacing `<user_id>` with your user id.

+You can then view the admin control panel at http://localhost:4000/admin

 # Do you want to participate?

 Great!
 This is an open-source project.
 Please feel free to create a pull request for stuff you want to change.